nhsd-exeter/dos-integration/test/integration/README.md

 ### Tags

 The test suite is setup to be run with a series of tags, that enable the runner to choose the tests being selected.
-Tags do not have to match exactly, they are matched as if they are followed by a wildcard, so for example, it is possible to run all pharmacy related tests with the TAGS=pharmacy variable set, despite no tags matching pharmacy exactly.
+Tags do not have to match exactly, they are matched as if they are followed by a wildcard, so for example, it is possible to run all pharmacy related tests with the TAGS=complete variable set.
 The suite does not, however, support all Cucumber tag functionality, as the tags are passed through as a variable from the run command without the '@' symbol.
-E.g.
+E.g. `TAGS=complete`
-`TAGS=pharmacy`
-will run the following tags:
-@pharmacy_no_log_searches
-@pharmacy_cloudwatch_queries
-where `TAGS=pharmacy_cloudwatch_queries`
-will only run the following:
-@pharmacy_cloudwatch_queries

 ### Environment